timeddilation/F1-dataViz/README.md

 # Updating the Data

-Download the most recent data from the data source, and replace all existing files in the "data" direcory with the new CSVs.
+Download the most recent data from the data source, and replace all existing files in the "data" directory with the new CSVs.

 # Visuals

 A few functions are present to generate aesthetics for the plots.

+## Planned features

+* Race weather indicators
+** Rain or shine
+** Air and track temperature
+* F1 rule set
+** Engine type(s) allowed
+** Refueling allowed indicator

 ## Word Map generator
-This function will generate a map of the world, with a target over the geocoordinates of the circuit.
+This function will generate a map of the world, with a target over the geo-coordinates of the circuit.
 It outputs a raster grob object of the map to annotate a viz with.

 `australiaCircuitWorldMap <- generateCircuitWorldMap(circuit_Id = 1)`